 I am a professor at the School of Management of University College London, where I currently head the Operations & Technology group.

-I serve on the editorial boards of Management Science and Queueing Systems as an associate editor, and I serve as an Area Editor of the Operations and Supply Chains area at Operations Research.
-I am the current Service Management Special Interest Group Chair for the MSOM Society.
+I serve on the editorial boards of Management Science and Queueing Systems as an associate editor, and I serve as an Area co-Editor of the Operations and Supply Chains area at Operations Research.

 I hold a PhD degree in Operations Research from Columbia University, an MSc in Applied Mathematics and Statistics from Stony Brook University, and a BSc in Mathematics from the American University of Beirut.